abdeladim-s/pywhispercpp/README.md

                         split on word rather than on token (when used with max_len) --max_tokens MAX_TOKENS
-                        max tokens per segment (0 = no limit) --speed_up SPEED_UP   speed-up the audio by 2x using Phase Vocoder --audio_ctx AUDIO_CTX
+                        max tokens per segment (0 = no limit) --audio_ctx AUDIO_CTX
                         overwrite the audio context size (0 = use default) --prompt_tokens PROMPT_TOKENS